MohishPadave/Referral/README.md

 * Transactions are executed atomically to prevent double-crediting.
 * The referral status updates from *Pending* to *Converted*.

+---

 ### 4. Dashboard and Analytics

 * Users view referral stats, conversion rates, and credit balance in real time.
-* The dashboard provides key metrics such as:
+* Dashboard provides key metrics such as:

   * Total referrals sent
   * Converted referrals